 8] Rollback or install a newer Windows Update

-If this issue has occurred after installing a Windows Update recently, you can uninstall resent Windows Updates and reboot your computer to fix this issue.
+If this issue has occurred after installing a Windows Update recently, you can uninstall recent Windows Updates and reboot your computer to fix this issue.

-Alternatively, you can also check for updates on Windows 10 to get a patch for this, which Microsoft may have released.
+Alternatively, you can also check for updates to get a patch for this, which Microsoft may have released.

 I hope this guide helped you in troubleshooting the issue.